dagger/dagger/docs/v0.3/sdk/cue/core-concepts/1204-secrets.md

 ## Using Secrets

-Secrets can be used in a number of contexts within a Dagger Plan (note: this list is _not exhaustive_):
+Secrets can be used in a number of contexts within a Dagger-Classic Plan (note: this list is _not exhaustive_):

 ### In a `Docker.#Run`